 Some of the classes admitted students can expect to take include medical and surgical nursing, nursing clinical skills and data collection, and issues and trends in practical nursing.
 Students participate in four different practicum experiences throughout the program.
 In addition to holding approval from the State Board of Nursing, CPTC’s program is also accredited by the National League for Nursing Commission for Nursing Education Accreditation.

-Classes taught in this program include medical surgical nursing, pharmacology and nursing math, nursing fundamentals, and newborn and maternal nursing.
-The program currently maintains an 89% graduation rate and an 83.5% NCLEX-PN first-time pass rate.
+Class subjects taught in the program include medical surgical nursing, pharmacology and nursing math, nursing fundamentals, and newborn and maternal nursing.

 FAQs About LPN Programs in Washington State